 How to serve

-Traditionally, pecan pie is served at room temperature maybe with a dollop of cool whip.
-I think these mini pies are also great warmed up in the microwave with a scoop of ice cream or even plain straight out of the fridge.
+Traditionally, pecan pie is served at room temperature with a dollop of cool whip.
+These mini pies are also great warmed up in the microwave with a scoop of ice cream or even plain straight out of the fridge.

 However you choose to enjoy them, they’re sure to be absolutely delicious!